ballerina-platform/module-ballerinax-sap.s4hana.inventory/examples/Reserve-Material-Stock/Reserve Material Stock Using SAP.md

 1. Run the Ballerina service that listens on port 9090.
    `bal run <service_file.bal>`

-2. Use curl to send a GET request with query parameters to the service.
+2. Use curl to send a POST request with query parameters to the service.
    `curl "http://localhost:9090/material/stock?material1=100&material2=200"`